Pinkinay History, Family Crest & Coats of Arms

 Early Origins of the Pinkinay family

+The surname Pinkinay was first found in Northampton where the family claim descent from Gilo de Pincheni, who lived in the reign of Henry I. He was granted by the monks of St. Lucien in France lands at Wedon.
 Wulfhere, the first Christian king of Mercia, had a palace here, which, after his death, was converted by his daughter Werburgh into a nunnery, of which she became abbess, and which was destroyed by the Danes in the ninth century.
 Ansculfus de Pinchengi was listed in the Domesday Book of 1086 as holding lands in Berkshire.

 Important Dates for the Pinkinay family

 This web page shows only a small excerpt of our Pinkinay research.
-Another 329 words (24 lines of text) covering the years 1303, 1599 and 1674 are included under the topic Early Pinkinay History in all our PDF Extended History products and printed products wherever possible.
+Another 166 words (12 lines of text) covering the years 1303, 1599 and 1674 are included under the topic Early Pinkinay History in all our PDF Extended History products and printed products wherever possible.